etwk/blog/content/lists/books.md

 - [ ] Mediocre (Ijeoma Oluo)
 - [ ] It's Not About the Burqa: Muslim Women on Faith, Feminism, Sexuality and Race
 - [ ] Invisible Women: Data Bias in a World Designed for Men
 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)
+- [ ] Tell Me Something about Buddhism: Questions and Answers for the Curious Beginner #must #Buddhism #Zen
 ## Technology
 - [ ] The Network State: How To Start a New Country #bumingbai
 - [ ] Glow Kids: How Screen Addiction Is Hijacking Our Kids-and How to Break the Trance #must